 - Helping each other grow

 Based on this understanding, you can devise a holistic approach for resolving your differences that truly works for you.
-This can go a long way in mitigating problems and the feelings of discontent, unhappiness, and loneliness stemming from them.
+This can go a long way in mitigating problems and the feelings of discontent, unhappiness, and loneliness.

 Related Reading: The 36 Questions That Lead To Love